 Morton Grove real estate is some of the most expensive in Illinois, although Morton Grove house values don't compare to the most expensive real estate in the U.S.

 Also of interest is that Morton Grove has more people living here who work in computers and math than 95% of the places in the US.

 Morton Grove is an extremely ethnically-diverse village.
 The people who call Morton Grove home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Morton Grove residents report their race to be White, followed by Asian.
-Important ancestries of people in Morton Grove include German, Polish, Irish, Italian, and Greek.
+Important ancestries of people in Morton Grove include German, Polish, Irish, Greek, and Romanian.

 The most common language spoken in Morton Grove is English.
-Other important languages spoken here include Langs. of India and Spanish.
+Other important languages spoken here include Langs. of India and Tagalog.